neomedia6989/docs-2/docs/troubleshooting/server/settings.md

 ## Extras

-The Extras tab should be set to match your prefences on Cinema Trailers.
+The Extras tab should be set to match your preferences on Cinema Trailers.

 ## Manage > Libraries